Getting paid with Shopify Payments

 When you use Shopify Payments, you pay the card rate, but you don't pay a subscription transaction fee.
 Stores that use a third-party payment provider pay both Shopify's subscription transaction fees, and credit card fees charged by their third-party payment provider.

 You can receive payouts in a different currency than the currency that you sell in while using Shopify Payments.
-For more information, see Selling and getting paid in different currencies.
+For more information, refer to selling and getting paid in different currencies.

 Refund an order